scipy-2023-image-analysis/tutorial/tutorial/getting_started/install_dependencies.md

     If you successfully activated the environment, you should now see `(image-analysis-23)` to the left of your command prompt.

-4. If you are on a Mac, please install this one additional dependency.

-    ```python
-    conda install -c conda-forge python.app
-    ```

-5. Test that your notebook installation is working.
+4. Test that your notebook installation is working.
 We will be using notebooks for interactive analysis.
 Enter the command below and it should launch the `jupyter notebook` application in a web browser.
 Once you've confirmed it launches, close the web browser and press `ctrl+c` in the terminal window to